DavidHe1127/Mr.He_HandBook/Cloud,Tooling/AWS/ECS/README.md

 $ aws ecs run-task --cluster deepdive --task-definition web --count 1
 ```

-### ASG
+### Resource Allocation and Utilization

 #### Memory Reservation
 Defines how much of memory it requires (is reserved) to run a container/task.
 It's considered to be a soft limit.
 Along with `memory` aka memory hard limit, they work hand in hand to help ECS scheduler with decision-making on tasks placement into container instances.

 Example one, given `memoryReservation` and `memory` with value of `128MiB` and `300MiB` respectively, it tells ECS to reserve `128MiB` of memory to ensure your container has enough resource to work.
 In the event of insufficient resources as required, your container is allowed to burst up to `300MiB` for short periods of time but not exceeds that particular amount.
 This would only happen when no other containers require resources from instance.

-Example two, if you reserve 1024 cpu units for a particular task and that amount is equal to entire cpu units a container instance has, then scheduler will not place anymore tasks into this instance when such requirement arises.
+Example two, if you reserve 1024 cpu units (or 1 vCPU) for a particular task and that amount is equal to entire cpu units a container instance has, then scheduler will not place anymore tasks into this instance when such requirement arises.

 Example three, a cluster has two active container instances registered: a `c4.4xlarge` instance and a `c4.large` instance.
 The `c4.4xlarge` instance registers into the cluster with `16,384` CPU units and `30,158 MiB` of memory.
 The `c4.large` instance registers with `2,048` CPU units and `3,768 MiB` of memory.
 The aggregate resources of this cluster are `18,432` CPU units and `33,926` MiB of memory.